Normal families of holomorphic mappings between complex Finsler manifolds: Introduction and main results

+The notion has long proved its importance in the theory of holomorphic functions of one or several complex variable, but its study in the general setting of complex manifolds was begun in 1965 by Grauert and Reckziegel \cite{GR}.
+They considered the target domain is a complex manifold with a complete differential metric (a generalized Hermitian metric, which is discussed in detail in \cite{GR}), such that the Gaussian curvature on every one-dimensional complex analytic surface in the target domain is $ \leq K < 0$ for some constant $K$.
+Then they obtain the corresponding theorem, i.e., Corollary \ref{tight}.
+In 1967, Wu obtained the main result in \cite{WHS}, which entails as a corollary the main theorem of Grauert-Reckziegel \cite{GR}, Satz 1, in the following. \begin{theorem} (see \cite{WHS}) A strongly negatively curved family $\mathcal{F}$ of holomorphic mappings from a complex manifold $M$ into a Hermitian manifold $N$ is equicontinuous.
+If $N$ is complete, then $\mathcal{F}$ is normal. \end{theorem}

 Finsler geometry is Riemannian geometry without quadratic restrictions \cite{Ch}.
 However, complex Finsler geometry is Hermitian geometry without Hermitian-quadratic restrictions which contains Hermitian geometry as its special case.
 It is known that for any complex manifold, there are natural intrinsic pseudo-metrics, i.e., the Kobayashi and Carath$\acute{\mbox{e}}$odory pseudo-metrics.
-In general, they are only complex Finsler metrics in nature (see \cite{abate}).
+In general, they are only complex Finsler metrics in nature which are not complex Finsler metrics in the sense of Abate and Patrizio (see \cite{abate}).
 By Theorem \ref{T-1.1}, Theorems $A$-$F$ are rewritten in Hermitian version in \cite{WHS}.
-The two main problems contemplated here can be briefly described as follows.

-\textbf{Question 1.} \textit{what is the basic theorem of normal families of holomorphic mappings between complex Finsler manifolds ?}
+The two main problems contemplated here can be briefly described as follows. \begin{question} What is the \textit{ basic theorem} of normal families of holomorphic mappings between complex Finsler manifolds? \end{question} \begin{question} Can theorems $A$-$F$ be generalized to a complex Finsler manifold? \end{question}